Congolese National Movement: Independence and the Congo Crisis

 MNC-Kalonji members protest against the Lumumba Government.

 However, the country quickly plunged into the Congo Crisis, facing mutinies among the soldiers and separatism in Katanga (led by Moise Tshombe) and South Kasai (led by Albert Kalonji).
 In September, Lumumba and Kasa-Vubu fell out and Kasa-Vubu dismissed Lumumba and instead appointed Joseph Iléo, a member of the Kalonji party as prime minister.
 In turn, Lumumba declared the President deposed, while Iléo failed to gain parliamentary approval.
 The stalemate was ended when Lumumba's aide and partisan, Colonel Joseph Mobutu arrested Lumumba, who was later transported to Katanga and killed there under dubious circumstances.

 In March 1961, the MNC-L hosted a party congress in Stanleyville to replace Lumumba as party president.
-Christophe Gbenye was elected to lead it, but leadership disputes continued to plague the party in subsequent years, with Joseph Kasongo, Charles Badjoko, Gabriel Lassiry, and Antoine Kiwewa all at times claiming to be Lumumba's rightful successor.
+Christophe Gbenye was elected to lead it as head of the national committee, but leadership disputes continued to plague the party in subsequent years, with Joseph Kasongo, Charles Badjoko, Gabriel Lassiry, and Antoine Kiwewa all at times claiming to be Lumumba's rightful successor.
 At the conference, delegates expressed a general desire to form a larger bloc to encompass all Lumumbists in the country.
-Antoine Gizenga, a member of the Parti Solidaire Africain and former government colleague of Lumumba, announced in September that his party and the MNC-L were fusing together as the Parti National Lumumbiste.
-MNC-L leaders rejected the declaration, insisting a party congress would have to be held on a merger.
+Antoine Gizenga, a member of the Parti Solidaire Africain and former government colleague of Lumumba, announced in September that his party and the MNC-L were fusing as the Parti National Lumumbiste.
+MNC-L leaders rejected the declaration, insisting that a party congress would have to be held on a merger.
 Meanwhile, national political party activity outside of government steadily declined.
 While MNC-L persisted longer than other groupings and continued to hold some functions in early 1962, by 1963 nearly all party activity had ceased.
 MNC-L members continued to hold ministerial portfolios in the national government through 1963 but, due to leadership disputes, its members failed to act as a cohesive voting bloc in Parliament.

-In November 1965, following another fall-out between president and prime minister, Mobutu again seized power and under regime d'exception appointed himself President.
+In October 1963, the MNC-L faction of Gbenye was among the political groups which agreed to form the Conseil National de Libération (CNL), a political coalition and revolutionary militant organization which subsequently organized the Simba rebellion.
+The MNC-L further fractured due to this event, as the party's moderates disagreed with the involvement in the CNL.
+In November 1965, following another fall-out between the president and prime minister, Mobutu again seized power and under regime d'exception appointed himself President.
 Mobutu blamed the five years of turmoil on "the politicians" and decreed: "For five years, there will be no more political party activity in the country."